Hivemapper/odc-api/README.md

 `npm run compile`

-Server got compiled into single file, and located in compiled/index.js To check if everything OK with compiled server file, execute:
+Server got compiled into single file, and located in compiled/index.js

+To check if everything OK with compiled server file, execute:

 `npm run build-compiled`

-And check if it's healthy hitting:
+And double-check if it's healthy:

 `http://localhost:5000/api/1/info`